aagjalpankaj/lalo/README.md

 ## About

-**Lalo** validates logs at runtime without adding any overhead on production environment, helps making logs more concise and consistent.
+**Lalo** validates logs at runtime on non-production environments, helps making logs more concise and consistent.

-It not only just validates logs but also adds additional metadata to the log that makes log aggregation, searching, and analysis more efficient.
+It not only just validates logs but also adds additional metadata that makes log aggregation, searching, and analysis more efficient.

-✨ **Monolog power:** It is built on top of [Monolog](https://github.com/Seldaek/monolog), so you don't lose power of monolog.
+✨ **Monolog power:** It is built on top of [Monolog](https://github.com/Seldaek/monolog).
+Compatible with all monolog channels in Laravel.

 ✨ **No vendor-lock-in:** At any time, you can plug-in and plug-out this package easily without any refactoring.